arashkazemi/tati/README.md

 pause and watch local variables in javascript code without using the built-in runtime inspector.
 It can even step into the for loop test and update statements or follow the execution inside try-catch blocks and arrow functions.
-Tati is even able run the code in a separate worker and debug it from the main thread.
+Tati is even able to run the code in a separate worker and debug it from the main thread.

 Tati is also able to define runtime context, mask global variables even